-Co-op Funeralcare and Legal Services surveyed 50- and 60-year olds.
-They found those in their 50s were twice as likely to be juggling work, caring for elderly parents, and supporting children and grandchildren.
+Separately, Co-op Funeralcare and Legal Services surveyed 50- and 60-year olds and found those in their 50s were twice as likely to be juggling work, caring for elderly parents, and supporting children and grandchildren.

 As a result they were twice as likely to feel stressed and unhappy – in fact, 57% of them did so.

 It also comes at a price.
 If elderly parents move in, their family may need to make adaptions.
 They may also need specialist equipment to enable them to care for their parents safely.